 Lately, I’ve been fixated with baking breads using whole wheat flour.
 I get immense satisfaction when it turns out well.
-And, I exactly know what goes into that loaf booming with nutrients of the fresh ingredients from my pantry.
+And I know what goes into that loaf booming with nutrients of fresh ingredients from my pantry.
 The extra perk is, completely preservative free food for the family.
 I had a few blood oranges at home, out of which a couple was suffering from borderline anemia.
 It was mutation gone wrong.
 Hence, I treated those as the primary ingredient for my Orange Bread.
 The end product was a delicious homemade whole wheat loaf mildly sweetened with fresh OJ and fortified with toasted wheatgerm and flax meal sprinkle.
 It has a delicate citrus flavor with a moist crumb.

 Makes one (8 x 4″) loaf

 2 1/2 cups Whole wheat flour * Can substitute AP flour or Bread flour

 1 cup Blood orange juice (room temperature)* Can be substituted with any orange.
 Try to avoid commercially prepared juice.
 Freshly sqeezed OJ works best